 The category-specific filters are used to sort the products by attributes appropriate for a specific category.

 Let’s say you have an online baby shop with a wide range of products.
-You can sort items by colour, size or gender in the “Bodysuits & Sleepsuits” category, but these filters will look odd in the “Baby Lotions” category.
+You can sort items by color, size or gender in the “Bodysuits & Sleepsuits” category, but these filters will look odd in the “Baby Lotions” category.
 Instead, you can sort lotions by ingredients.
 At the same time, brand filters may provide comfortable navigation in both categories.

 If you think this is a nude fact, here is a quick statistic.
 42% of large ecommerce websites DO NOT use category-specific filters.
 If your key competitors are on this list, you have an easy opportunity to get ahead of them.